 On July 17, 2001, the FCC granted us and seven other applicants authorizations to construct, launch and operate mobile satellite services systems in the 2 GHz mobile satellite services band, subject to strict milestone requirements.
 In the case of foreign-licensed applicants, the FCC "reserved" spectrum but required the foreign applicants to meet the same milestones as the domestic applicants.
 The FCC originally allocated 70 MHz (two 35 MHz paired blocks) of spectrum for this mobile satellite service but later reduced the allocation to 40 MHz (two 20 MHz paired blocks), reallocating 30 MHz to terrestrial wireless services.
 Each applicant received a base allocation of 3.5 MHz of paired spectrum with the opportunity to gain additional spectrum upon launch of its system.
 Systems were required to be constructed in compliance with certain milestones, the first of which was executing a non-contingent contract by July 17, 2002 for the construction of a system.
 We believe that we met this first milestone by entering into a non-contingent contract with Space Systems/Loral on July 16, 2002.
 Although we had not yet reached subsequent milestone dates, we requested the FCC to grant certain waivers of later milestones.
 On January 30, 2003, the FCC's International Bureau denied our waivers and declared our 2 GHz license to be null and void.
 In June 2004, the FCC declined to reverse that decision, and we requested reconsideration, which request remains pending.
-Subsequently, all but two of the other licensees (TMI/TerreStar, a Canadian company licensed by Industry Canada, and ICO Global Communications, a company licensed in the U.K.) either surrendered their licenses or had them cancelled.
-In June 2005, the FCC requested public comment on whether it should divide the remaining 40 MHz of mobile satellite services spectrum between the two remaining foreign licensees, reallocate some of the spectrum to other uses or accept new applications.
-We argued that the FCC should retain all of the spectrum for mobile satellite services, re
+Subsequently, all but two of the other licensees (TMI/TerreStar, a Canadian company licensed by Industry Canada, and ICO Global Communications, a company license in the U.K.) either surrendered their licenses or had them cancelled.
+In June 2005, the FCC requested public comment on whether it should divide the remaining 40 MHz of mobile satellite services, reinstate our cancelled 2 GHz license, and grant each of us, TMI/TerreStar and ICO Global Communications one-third of the spectrum for mobile satellite services, reinstate our cancelled 2 GHz license, and grant each of